Is Alcohol Running Or Ruining Your Life?

 The honest truth is that addiction is hard to beat, and people with addictions are prone to relapse.
 That said, when people seek help rather than trying to control or quit drinking on their own, the rates of success increase significantly.

-In alcohol abuse counseling sessions, I can help identify, explore and address the physical, psychological and emotional impacts of alcohol on your life, as well as any legal, social and family problems that have resulted from your use.
-I’ll provide you with information about use versus abuse and abuse versus alcoholism and help you determine where your drinking falls on the spectrum.
+In alcohol abuse counseling sessions, I can help you identify, explore and address the physical, psychological and emotional impacts of alcohol on your life, as well as any legal, social and family problems that have resulted from your use.
+I can provide you with information about use versus abuse and abuse versus alcoholism and help you determine where your drinking falls on the spectrum.

 If you’re not ready to completely stop drinking, we can explore responsible drinking practices and work together to set goals around curbing your alcohol consumption.